Ganesha Temple, Idagunji: Legend

 At the request of the sages, Narada selected a site for the rite on the banks of the River Sharavathi, at Kunjavana, seeking Ganesha's intervention.
-Even the Hindu Trinity (the gods Brahma, Vishnu and Shiva) had visited this place in the past to bring an end to the demons who were involved in destroying the earth.
+Even the Hindu Trinity (the gods Brahma, Vishnu, and Shiva) had visited this place in the past to bring an end to the demons who were involved in destroying the earth.
 The gods had even created the sacred lakes Chakratirtha and Brahmatirtha at that time.
 Narada and the other sages created a new sacred pond called Devatirtha.
 Narada invited the gods and requested Ganesha's mother Parvati to send Ganesha.
 The rites were performed and hymns recited extolled Ganesha.
 Pleased by their devotion, Ganesha consented to remain at the site to help them conduct the rituals without any trouble.
 On this occasion, one more lake was also created and named as Ganesha-tirtha to fetch water to the temple.
 The same location is now called the Idagunji, where the Ganesh Temple was built by the devotees around 4th-5th century CE.

 Central icon

 The central icon of the Idagunji Temple dates to 4-5th century CE.
 The image of Ganesha in dvibhuja style, similar to that of the Gokarna Ganesha temple, nearby Idagunji.
 The idol at Gokarna has two arms and is standing on a stone slab.
-His right hand holds a lotus bud, and he holds a Modaka sweet in other hand.
+His right hand holds a lotus bud, and he holds a Modaka sweet in the other hand.
 He wears a garland across the chest in the style of a yagnopavita (sacred thread).
 Ganesha is adorned with a necklace of small bells.
 This idol is similar to that idol at Gokarna with similar features.
 This is the only dvidanta (2 teeth) Ganapati A rat, the vahana or vehicle of Ganesha, always depicted alongside Ganesha, is not depicted in this image.
 The image is 83 cm tall and 59 cm in width and is placed on stone pedestal.